EIFY/open_clip/README.md

 especially for models trained with entailment loss.
 The distance squared logit models presented in the paper are trained with either `--init-logit-scale 0` (ones without entailment loss) or `--init-logit-scale " -1."` (ones with entailment loss).

 Weights for ViT-B/16 and ViT-B/32 EuCLIP / MERU / CLIP models (Sec.
 5.1 & 5.2) are [available on Hugging Face](https://huggingface.co/nahidalam/CLIP_Embedding_Geometries).
+To run the DataComp zero-shot eval, install the `euclip` fork of [CLIP Benchmark](https://github.com/EIFY/CLIP_benchmark/tree/euclip/) and [DataComp](https://github.com/EIFY/datacomp/tree/euclip/).